-- Clotrimazole (Mycelex Troche): an antifungal medication that’s available as a lozenge, as well as a topical medication.
+Clotrimazole is an antifungal medication that’s available as a lozenge, as well as a topical medication.

-- Itraconazole (Sporanox): an oral antifungal medication suitable for people with HIV and those who do not respond to other treatments.
+Itraconazole is an oral antifungal medication suitable for people with HIV and those who do not respond to other treatments.
 It is available in capsule or solution forms.

-- Nystatin (Nystop, Nyata): an oral antifungal medication used for infants and those with weakened immune systems
+Nystatin is an oral antifungal medication used for infants and those with weakened immune systems.

 Prescription medications are safer and more effective than over-the-counter options.